Reviewed by: Tripp Buckley, MD

-Lifestyle causes of heartburn, acid reflux or GERD
+What causes heartburn, acid reflux, or GERD?

 What are my options?

 It’s not all bad news!
 Most patients who have chronic heartburn or GERD find medications like proton pump inhibitors (PPIs like Nexium or Prilosec) control their symptoms reasonably well.
 Unfortunately, these medications only mask symptoms, don’t actually stop reflux, and 30-40% percent of patients don’t get complete relief from their symptoms.
-For those patients who get incomplete relief with medications and lifestyle modifications, are intolerant to drugs, don’t want to be on lifetime medications, or have advanced disease, there are other options including minimally invasive surgery.
+For those patients who experience incomplete relief with medications and lifestyle modifications, are intolerant to drugs, don’t want to be on lifetime medications, or have advanced disease, there are other options, including minimally invasive surgery.

-When is time to see a specialist?
+When should I see a specialist?

 If you experience GERD symptoms more than twice a week or continue to have symptoms and/or develop new or worsening symptoms while on medication, then it may be time to see your doctor or a specialist.
-In the meantime, manage your symptoms, avoid or limit certain foods and beverages and take your medications.
+In the meantime, manage your symptoms, avoid or limit certain foods and beverages, and take your medications.
 Be your best advocate and take charge of your health to make the most of your summer and your life!